 “There’s something about it that rubs me the wrong way,” Charlotte Pettit, my friend who has worked in contemporary art sales at Phillips and Sotheby’s, said.
 “Rauschenberg told de Kooning he was doing this, and de Kooning got to pick which drawing was erased.
 Rauschenberg is not alive anymore, so he can’t give his artistic consent for this.”

 Another distinction is the fact that Rauschenberg also didn’t view his project as an act of destruction, Julia Blaut, director of curatorial affairs at the Robert Rauschenberg Foundation, said.

-“Certainly the ‘Erased de Kooning Drawing’ has often been viewed by critics as a neo-Dada, destructive gesture,” Blaut said in an email to Mic.
+“Certainly the ‘Erased de Kooning Drawing’ has often been viewed by critics as a neo-Dada, destructive gesture,” Blaut said in an email.
 “Rauschenberg, however, ultimately convinced de Kooning that it was a constructive act and, if all went well, would produce a new work of art — one that de Kooning was complicit in.”

 “Rauschenberg was one of the pioneers of art where the idea was almost as important as the execution.”

 In Bentel’s defense, it’s only a print — meaning original copies of the work will still remain once Bentel covers his version with ads.
 In that sense, he is only destroying the piece in a monetary sense.
 When the project concludes, $10,000 worth of Robert Rauschenberg art will be gone, but a new piece will emerge when the project is completed, one that will hopefully elevate Rauschenberg’s profile, not diminish it.
 Perhaps for that reason, Blaut’s statement about Bentel’s project was surprisingly favorable, a gesture he said in a follow up email to Mic was “extremely humbling.”